materiaraiding/materiaraiding-old/_ultimate/fru.md

 AOEs will then spawn around the arena in a Y shape, going off in 2 sets of 3.
 Players will WAIT for their light party stack to go off, before shifting to the closest safespot CW, and then moving BACK into the next safespot.

 As this mechanic has been going on, players have been accruing stacks of **Lightsteeped**.
 Up until now the stacks have been self-contained as there is no way to change them without resolving the mechanic in the process (towers/light party stack).
-If a player gains more than 3 stacks, the raid will wipe.
+If a player gains more than 4 stacks, the raid will wipe.

 As each group makes their final dodge, a 4 player tower will appear in the center of the arena.
 Players with **2** stacks of Lightsteeped should walk into the tower to soak it.

-This is immediately followed by another **Banish 3**, and **House of Light**, which will hit every player with a protean AOE.
+This is immediately followed by another **Banish 3**, and **House of Light**, which will hit every player with a protean AOE and increase their Lightsteeped stacks to 4.

 Shiva must be brought below 20% health before she finishes casting her enrage: